MihaiOnSoftware/personal-resume/career_navigation_plan.md

 ## Step 5: Timeline Alignment

 ```
-Using red-green-blue TDD methodology from @tdd.md, and quality standards from @quality.md, align the navigation with the green timeline.
+Using quality standards from @quality.md, align the navigation with the green timeline.

-**RED Phase - Write Failing Tests:**
-Add visual regression tests to verify:
-1. Navigation appears to overlap the green timeline line
-2. Navigation is positioned at the left edge of the experience section
-3. Year links are properly spaced vertically
-4. Alignment is consistent across different content lengths

-**GREEN Phase - Make Tests Pass:**
+**Note: We do not test static HTML/CSS code - tests are only for dynamic JavaScript functionality.**

+**Implementation:**
 Refine CSS positioning in `src/resume.css`:
 - Position navigation to align with the green border-left: 2px solid #bada55
 - Use precise left positioning to overlay the timeline